This article is a comparison of the specifications of the following low budget 4K cameras under $2,500 that shoots 60 fps or more:

 The Z CAM E2 has no monitor or viewfinder.
 The Pocket Camera has a large LCD screen, but no viewfinder.
 The GH5 and GH5S have both, and they can be flipped.

-Also, the GH5 and GH5S has all the important focus and exposure tools.
+Also, the GH5 and GH5S has a better app:

 The Z CAM E2 is more designed for a broadcast-type environment.
 With Genlock, Ethernet and LANC it is designed to be operated remotely over networks – almost like a security camera or reality TV camera.
-It is probably the best camera in this lot for live streaming, with an optional SDI adapter coming soon as well.
+It is probably the best camera in this lot for live streaming, with an optional SDI adapter.

 Battery life and Power